Vicarious Liability (VL) and Non-Delegable Duty Of Care (NDDOC)

 Why are VL and NDDOC so topical?

-Both of the cases mentioned above were decided at County Court level, meaning they did not form a binding precedent.
-However, in 2021 a similar case was decided at High Court level, thereby giving rise to an authority.
-In the case of Hughes v Rattan, Mr Rattan was found to be liable, on the basis of both VL and NDDOC, for dental treatment provided to Mrs Hughes by three self-employed associates in the practice which he owned.
-A noteworthy point in the Hughes v Rattan case is that the three associate dentists were identified, held adequate indemnity or insurance and were willing to respond to Mrs Hughes’ claim.
-However, Mrs Hughes (via her solicitors, The Dental Law Partnership), actively chose to pursue Mr Rattan rather than the associate dentists who performed her treatment.
+Since early 2020, the courts have considered a number of dental negligence claims involving issues of VL and NDDOC, with sometimes conflicting outcomes.
+However, in 2021 a the case of Hughes v Rattan was decided at High Court level, thereby giving rise to an authority.
+The practice owner, Mr Rattan was found to be liable, on the basis of both VL and NDDOC, for dental treatment provided to Mrs Hughes by three self-employed associates in the practice which he owned.
+Whilst the three associate dentists held adequate indemnity and were willing to respond to the claim, it seems Mrs Hughes (via her solicitors, The Dental Law Partnership) actively chose to pursue Mr Rattan as the practice owner rather than the associate dentists who performed her treatment.

 Mr Rattan received permission to challenge this decision before the Court of Appeal, stating that he was doing so because “its potential impact cannot be understated…and poses a risk to the long-established arrangements that exist between practice owners and their associates”.